florlodosa/florlodosa/README.md

 - 👋 Hi, I’m @florlodosa
-- 🔭 I'm currently doing my first Full Stack course!
+- 🔭 I'm about to finish my first Full Stack course!
 - 👀 I’m interested in learn more about many other technologies
 - 🌱 I’m currently learning Node.js and Sequelize
 - 👯 I’m looking to work in an innovative and challenging team